kevinchenkkwc/jkmixer/README.md

 what you learned along the way?
 Tell us about it!

 I think we were able to execute our plan really well!
-We were struggling initially with the Microphone Amplifyer and the Microphone, so Chris really came in and saved the day for that.
+We were struggling initially with the Microphone Amplifier and the Microphone, so Chris really came in and saved the day for that.

 We have a small list of short-comings and "failed" implementations that we